 Not to mention the clean lines and classy aesthetic that Moots’ titanium frames are so wonderfully well-known for (pinches fingers and thumb together and gestures kiss towards the sky).
 When a trophy bike also manages to be a majestic all-purpose MTB machine, you’re in for a damn good time.

 Coming in at a steep $7,899 MSRP, however, the Farwell isn’t for everyone.
 But it’s not supposed to be.
 It’s a tippy-top-shelf performance bike that Moots engineered to absolutely rip.

 So if you’re looking for the Ferrari of 27.5+ mountain bikes, this it it.

-— After nearly 6 years living and working all over Latin America as a cycling guide, Britten’s obsession with biking and traveling lead to the creation of his own company Revolución Rides, which offers immersive cycling trips all over Central and South America.
+After nearly six years living and working all over Latin America as a cycling guide, Britten’s obsession with biking and traveling led to the creation of his own company, Revolución Rides, which offers immersive cycling trips all over Central and South America.
 Cuban rum, big climbs, and extra cilantro?
 Yes, please.
-He’s based in Denver, Colo.
+He’s based in Denver.